The general rule for public holidays is that they are taken on the day they fall. There are four public holidays that are treated differently.

 When any of these four public holidays fall on a Saturday or Sunday the first step is to look at your employees’ work patterns.
 You need to determine if the public holiday falls on an employee’s ‘Otherwise Working Day’.
 You can use the Department of Labour’s Holidays Online Tool to help you with that.
-You can then use this chart to help you determine which day the public holiday will be taken.

 If the day that the public holiday is taken on is not an otherwise working day for that employee then the employee observes that public holiday as an unpaid public holiday.

 New Web Resource for Business Owners

 The Department of Labour has recently launched a new web resource called Infozone: Business Essentials.
 This is a resource that provides simple straight forward employment relations and health & safety information for business owners and self-employed people.
 It tells you what you need to know, what steps to put in place and then provides downloadable templates, documents and spreadsheets to apply to your business.

 If you have received a request for parental leave here are three things to do to get started.

 The Department of Labours online calculator can help you determine if your employee is entitled to take parental leave and receive government funded parental leave payments.

 Employees must apply to Inland Revenue for payments and to their employer for the leave.

 As an employer you are required to reply to your employee's parental leave request in writing and your response should cover: